Actify

 Monday of event week

 Frame it as a break from the office, not an obligation.
-Include exactly what to wear, what to bring, and how long it takes.
+Include exactly what to wear, what to bring, and how long it runs.
 Vagueness kills attendance — people who don't know what to expect assume the worst.
-Mention the weather backup plan so they can't use 'it might rain' as an excuse.
+Mention the weather backup so 'it might rain' isn't an excuse.

 Event invite message

-Hey team — next [Day] we're doing something different.
-What: Outdoor afternoon at [Location] — nature walk + a team cooking challenge When: [Day], [Time] (back by [End time]) Where: [Location] — [Link to map] Wear: Comfortable shoes, layers Bring: Nothing (we've got everything covered) Weather plan: If it rains, we move to [backup location] This is optional.
-But honestly, it's going to be better than your Thursday afternoon Slack scroll.
+Hey [team name] — next [Day] we're doing something different.
+What: Outdoor afternoon at [Location] — nature walk + a team cooking challenge When: [Day], [Time] → back by [End time] Where: [Location] — [Link to map] Wear: Comfortable shoes, layers Bring: Nothing — we've got everything covered Rain plan: If it rains, we move to [backup location] This is optional.
+But honestly, it'll be better than your Thursday afternoon Slack scroll.

-Send a personal DM to 3-4 people you know will come.
+Send a personal message to 3-4 people you know will come.
 When they RSVP publicly, others follow.

 3